adopted-ember-addons/emberx-file-input/README.md

 ## Resetting the input

-If you would like to select the same file many times you need to call the `resetInput` method that's passed as an argument with the action.
+To select the same file many times you need to call the `resetInput` method that's passed as an argument with the action.
 For example:

 ``` javascript
 actions: {